adityasanehi/web-recon-cli/README.md

 * **Rate Limiting/Blocking:** Aggressive scanning (especially with greater depth) can lead to your IP being rate-limited or blocked by the target server or WAF.
 Use responsibly.
 * **Character Encoding:** Assumes UTF-8 for decoding content.
 Other encodings might lead to parsing issues.

-## Contributing (Example Section)
+## Contributions

 Contributions are welcome!
 If you have ideas for improvements, new secret patterns, or bug fixes, please consider:

-1. Forking the repository (if applicable).
+1. Fork the repository.
-2. Creating a new branch for your feature or fix.
+2. Create a new branch for your feature or fix.
-3. Submitting a pull request with a clear description of your changes.
+3. Submit a pull request with a clear description of your change(s).

 Please ensure any new secret patterns are well-tested to minimize false positives.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details (or you can add an MIT License file if you distribute this).
+This project is licensed under the MIT License - see the `LICENSE` file for details.
 ```

-**To use this README:**

-1. Save the content above into a file named `README.md` in the same directory as your `webrecon.py` script.
-2. If you're using Git, add and commit it to your repository.

-This provides a good starting point for your tool's documentation.
-Remember to update it as you add more features or make significant changes.